PrefectHQ/prefect/docs/concepts/variables.md

 You can list, inspect, and delete variables via the command line interface with the `prefect variable ls`, `prefect variable inspect <name>`, and `prefect variable delete <name>` commands, respectively.

 ## Accessing variables
 In addition to the UI and API, variables can be referenced in code and in certain Prefect configuration files.
-If you attempt to reference a varible that does not exist

 ### In Python code
 You can access any variable via the Python SDK in two ways: